kerenfu/RDVS/README.md

 <p align="center">
     <img src="figures/Overview.png" width="100%" /> <br />
     <em>
+    Figure 4.
 Overview of DCTNet+. (a) shows the big picture. (b) and (c) show the details of MAM and RFM, respectively.
 In the attention operations on the right-hand side in (c), since the coordinate attention and spatial attention processes are similar, the operations of spatial attention are represented in parentheses and are not repeated.
     </em>
 </p>